Back to ¡°Memory Booster of Regional Anatomy¡±

 We have chosen to only emphasize the motor nerves of both plexuses.
 In the figure above, branches of the lumbosacral plexus are depicted separately like the branches of the cervical plexus (Figs. 3-14,15,16).

-From LN2–LN4, the femoral nerve and the obturator nerve (Fig. 6-55) arise to control thigh muscles (Fig. 8-2).
-The obturator nerve passes through the obturator membrane to descend down to thigh muscles that it innervates.
+From LN2–LN4, the femoral nerve and the obturator nerve (Fig. 6-55) arise to control thigh muscles.
+The obturator nerve passes through the obturator membrane to descend down to medial thigh muscles that it innervates (Fig. 8-2).
 It implies that the obturator membrane does not cover the obturator foramen completely (Fig. 7-7).

 Both the superior gluteal nerve (LN4–SN1) and inferior gluteal nerve (LN5–SN2) pass through the greater sciatic foramen.
 As their names imply, the superior and inferior gluteal nerves proceed superior and inferior to the piriformis, respectively (Figs. 7-6, 8-18).

-LN4 and LN5 constitute the lumbosacral trunk (Fig. 6-55) that joins the sacral nerves (Fig. 7-18).
-The lumbosacral “trunk” is equivalent to the superior, middle, inferior “trunks” of the brachial plexus (Fig. 2-13).
+LN4 and LN5 constitute the lumbosacral trunk (Fig. 6-55) that joins the sacral nerves (Fig. 7-18) to constitute the superior gluteal nerve or the sciatic nerve.
+The lumbosacral ¡°trunk¡± is equivalent to the superior, middle, inferior ¡°trunks¡± of the brachial plexus (Fig. 2-13).

 The sciatic nerve, the thickest nerve in the body, is composed of five spinal nerves (LN4–SN3); it is noteworthy considering that the whole brachial plexus is composed of the five spinal nerves (Fig. 2-13).
 The sciatic nerve is distributed to vast regions of the lower limb (posterior thigh, whole leg, and whole foot) (Figs. 8-2,27,43).
 Accompanying the inferior gluteal nerve, the sciatic nerve advances inferior to the piriformis (Figs. 8-18,19).